dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ***So we started solving one issue that could have been sovled without Docker as well, but by using Docker to solve that we made some great imrpovements in other fields as well.

----

-so now that everyone are prepared for what comes next, let's start the presentation

-Exactly a year ago I found this tool called Docker.

-After playing with it some time, it blew my mind, because never before I would have been imagined that creating isolated environments for applications and services could be so fast and intuitive.

-I've always liked the idea of virtualization, but at the same time it has always been somewhat heavy in terms on resources it needs for running and starting a virtualized machine takes too much time that it’s not

-The fact that I now have almost 4000 commits in GitHub shows that I have discovered something awesome that is worth the time to invest in.

-Docker skyrocketed my productivity immensely.
-It molded my thinking in a way that

-From that day on I never

 ## Backlog

 Why have we decided to use Docker in our work environment?